SeanatLBC/Blockchain-Platforms-and-Cryptocurrencies/README.md

 *  Ethereum (ETH)
 *  Bitcoin (BTC)

-Among some of the top Distributed Ledger Technology Plarforms are the following:
+Among some of the top Distributed Ledger Technology Platforms are the following:

 *  IOTA - The Internet of Things, Redefining Trust, Value and Ownership:  https://www.iota.org/